Q: Can I "double" major in English and PWR?

 A: The English Scholar of the Year, chosen by the faculty, is an honorary award with a monetary gift presented to a rising senior with a high GPA and significant service to the department and the university.

 Q: How do I submit to Colonnades, and must I be a Creative Writing major or minor to do so?

 A: You do not have to be a Creative Writing major or minor to submit to our student literary magazine, Colonnades.
 Pick up an application form from Dr. Kevin Boyle (Whitley 203), Andrew Perry (Whitley 303), or Cassie Kircher (Whitley 205) early in the fall semester.
 Submissions are due by early December.

 Q: May I major in one concentration in English and minor in another concentration in English?

-A: No. However, it is possible to combine two English concentrations or to double major in English and some other subject.
+A: No. However, it is possible to combine two English concentrations, major in English and minor in PWR, or to double major in English and PWR or some other subject.

 Q: What can I do with an English degree?